israeldvd/amounts-monitor/S03_React_basics/README.md

 How are they built? **HTML**, **CSS** (least important part) and **JS**, combined, provide React's functionalities.

 > _React allows you to create re-usable and reactive components consisting of HTML and JavaScript (and CSS)_.
 >
-> _Define the desired target state(s) and let React figure out the actual JavaScrirpt DOM instructions_
+> _Define the desired target state(s) and let React figure out the actual JavaScript DOM instructions_

 So React saves a great deal of a developer's time.
 Specifically, the expression **Declarative Way** can be further explained as follows: